-Tax Category Description Tax or Applicable Rate Income or taxable base Sales Tax Calculated over the sales of taxable goods and services in national territory; it is applied in a non-cumulative basis during the import and in the sale over the value of the good or service.
-15% for sale of goods and ser- vices in the na- tional territory 18 % specifically for liquors and ciga- rettes Over imports and sales of goods and services liable to the Sales Tax Law.
+Tax Category Description Tax or Applicable Rate Income or taxable base Sales Tax Calculated over the sales of taxable goods and services in national territory; it is applied in a non-cumulative basis dur- ing the import and in the sale over the value of the good or service.
+15% for sale of goods and ser- vices in the nation- al territory 18 % specifically for liquors and ciga- rettes Over imports and sales of goods and services liable to the Sales Tax Law.
 Sales tax over airline tickets 15% for national and international aircraft transportation and 18% for first and business class aircraft transportation.
-15% economy class 18% business class Over aircraft and service charges and the payment is monthly in the first ten days of the month Sales Tax With- holdings Major taxpayers are assigned as sales tax withholding agents of services indicated in the Law.
-15% Monthly Sales tax of the controlled service.
-Advance pay- ments, reform to Article 22-A, Law of income tax 1.5% over net income declared as advance payments of income tax when the taxpayer has net income of ten (10) million Lempiras onwards.
-1.5% Sales or net income of ten million lempiras on- wards.
+15% economy class 18% business class Over aircraft and service charges and the payment is monthly in the first ten days of the month Sales Tax Withhold- ings Major taxpayers are assigned as sales tax withholding agents of services indicat- ed in the Law.
+Sales tax of the controlled service.
+Advance payments, reform to Article 22- A, Law of income tax 1.5% Sales or net income of ten million lempiras on- wards.